ashfurrow/ModalNotificationController/README.md

 ModalNotificationController
 ===========================

 This is a demonstration of how to present Slingshot-style notification using Swift.
 Developed at the [SwiftCrunch](http://swiftcrunch.com) hackathon.
-A work-in-progress.

 The Goal
 ----------------